 At December 31, 2013, our drug development pipeline consisted of 10 therapeutic candidates.
 During 2014, we added a new compound to our pipeline and discontinued the development of one compound from the pipeline, so that our drug development pipeline as of December 31, 2014 consisted of 10 therapeutic candidates.
 During 2015, we did not add any new compounds to our pipeline and we discontinued the development of one compound from the pipeline, so that our drug development pipeline as of December 31, 2015 consisted of nine therapeutic candidates.
-Subsequent to December 31, 2015, we terminated three therapeutic candidates in our pipeline, so that our drug development pipeline as of the date of this report consists of six therapeutic candidates.
+Subsequent to December 31, 2015, we added a new compound to our pipeline and we discontinued the development of three therapeutic candidates in our pipeline, so that our drug development pipeline as of the date of this report consists of seven therapeutic candidates.